Effect-TS/effect/packages/schema/README.md

 Once you've defined a `Schema<A, I, R>`, you can extract the inferred type `A`, which represents the data described by the schema, in two ways:

-- Using the `Schema.Type` utility.
+- Using the `Schema.Schema.Type` utility.
 - Using the `Type` field defined on your schema.

 For example, you can extract the inferred type of a `Person` object as demonstrated below: